kpantazis/-kpantazis.github.io/README.md

 # About

-During Summer 2022, I was a Joint E+D & MSR research intern at Microsoft [[LinkedIn announcement]](https://www.linkedin.com/jobs/view/research-intern-graph-matching-at-microsoft-3073489771/).
-My supervisors were Dr. Anna Bertinger (E+D team) and Dr. Jonathan Larson (Microsoft Research (MSR) team).
+During Summer 2022, I was a Joint E+D & MSR research intern at Microsoft.
+My supervisors were Dr. Anna Bertinger (E+D team) and Dr. Jonathan Larson ([Microsoft Research](https://www.microsoft.com/en-us/research/lab/microsoft-research-redmond/) team).

 I received my PhD diploma from the Department of Mathematics & Statistics, University of Maryland, College Park on May 2022.